Europe in the Fall: The 6 Best Destinations for 2018

 This can also be a good time for hiking.
 A lot of trails are still snow-covered in late spring and by autumn they are open.
-In case the weather turns foul, catch a train and to one of these 4 gorgeous Swiss cities.
+In case the weather turns foul, catch a train to one of these 4 gorgeous Swiss cities.
 Switzerland’s rail network is also first-rate.
 Tracks cover the breadth of the country, connections are frequent, and trains are fast.

 If the idea of wandering around the medieval streets of walled Obidos, sipping port wine in a cellar in Porto, or finding the perfect beach town on the Algarve sounds like your idea of a good time, make your way to Portugal.
 Portugal has some of the longest year-round sunshine hours in Europe with warm, sunny days stretching into the fall.
 Most people start in Lisbon, where September and October are probably the best time to visit.
 The weather is still lovely, hotel rates are cheaper, and there are fewer crowds than in summer.

 You could even add some beach days to your itinerary in the south.
 Sea temperatures are still warm and beaches are a lot less crowded.
 If you don’t fly directly into Portugal, you’ll likely arrive on the train from Spain.
-You could conveniently combine the two countries on a Eurail Spain-Portugal Pass.

 In addition to fewer crowds and cheaper accommodation rates, rail travelers making a trip to Europe in the fall will notice that booking reservations on high-speed rail and long-distance trains is much easier and can more likely be done at the last minute.